HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 - C: Explosive Infusion
 - D: Greater Brews

 **Lesser Brews**: You can turn monster corpses into extracts.
-Each corpse takes 10 minutes to render and is destroyed by the process.
+Each corpse takes 20 minutes to render and is destroyed by the process.
 Each HD of corpse yields one extract (no partial extractions).
 There are three different colours of extracts.
 Animal-based monsters tend to give red extracts; oozes and insects tend to give green extracts; undead monsters tend to give blue extracts.
 The colours correspond to the different lists of brews below.
 One extract can be used to make a brew.
 6 can be used to learn a new brew with a month's time.
 Extracts don’t take up inventory slots as long as you have a miniature lab.
-Three brews take up one inventory slot but can only be stacked with brews of the same colour.
+2 brews take up 1 inventory slot but can only be stacked with brews of the same colour.

 You can only make brews that you know the recipe for.
 It takes 10 minutes to make a brew.
 Brews with the throwable tag can be thrown 30’ and and all brews can be consumed or splashed on targets within 5’.
 Throwing or Splashing a brew requires a Cunning Save.